As someone looking to invest for the long term, I’m doing my best to ensure that my investments grow as much as they possibly can over time.

 How Does M1 Finance Work?

-M1 Finance is a lot more flexible than a lot of other robo advisors out there.
-With most others they give you the option of 1 or more pre-built investment portfolios, where the only thing you can really change is your stock to bond allocation to match your level of risk.
+M1 Finance is a lot more flexible than a lot of other investing services out there.
+With most others, they give you the option of 1 or more pre-built investment portfolios, where the only thing you can really change is your stock to bond allocation to match your level of risk.

 With M1 Finance you have much more control over the investment process, and over what gets added to your portfolio.